 Gallery Children’s Biennale: Dreams and Stories is open from now till 8 October 2017 at National Gallery Singapore, 1 Saint Andrew’s Road, Singapore 178957

 Sun – Thu, Public Holidays: 10am – 7pm

 Fri – Sat, Eve of Public Holidays: 10am – 10pm.

 Admission is free of charge for Singaporeans and PRs.
 General admission rules apply.

 For a fuller experience, pick up the Gallery Children’s Biennale Art Pack ($5) available at the Gallery.
 The art pack contains activities and topics parents can discuss with their child, to enhance and deepen their appreciation on the art on display.

 In conjunction with Gallery Children’s Biennale, there is also a series of public programmes, film screenings, special tours for families, and artist-led workshops for children.
-Look out for the Civic District Festival: It’s Time! that is happening on the first two weekends of August (4 – 6 and 11 – 13 Aug).
+Look out for the Civic District Outdoor Festival: When Time Stood Still that is happening on the first two weekends of August (4 – 5 and 11 – 12 Aug 2017).

 Visit www.childrensbiennale.com for more info.